paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Key Learning points.md

 ## Deeper Into SQL
- - __normalization__ - it's very important idea in relational databes. in a normalized database the relationships among the tables match the relationship that are really among the data.
+ - __normalization__ - it's very important idea in relational database. in a normalized database the relationships among the tables match the relationship that are really among the data.

 - __Rules for normalization__:
   - every column has the same number of rows.